Trial of Joan of Arc

+The trial of Joan of Arc, a French military leader under Charles VII during the Hundred Years' War, began on 9 January 1431 and ended with her execution on 30 May.
+The trial is one of the most famous in history, becoming the subject of many books and films.

-The Trial of Joan of Arc was a 15th century legal proceeding against Joan of Arc, a French military leader under Charles VII during the Hundred Years' War.
-During the siege of Compiègne in 1430, she was captured by Burgundian forces and subsequently sold to their English allies.
-She was prosecuted by a pro-English church court at Rouen, Normandy in 1431.
+Joan was captured during the siege of Compiègne in 1430 by Burgundian forces and subsequently sold to their English allies.
+She was prosecuted by a pro-English ecclesiastical court at Rouen in 1431.
 The court found her guilty of heresy and she was burned at the stake.
-The verdict was later nullified at Joan's rehabilitation trial, which was overseen by the Inquisitor-General, Jean Bréhal, in 1456.
-Considered a French national heroine, she was declared a saint by the Roman Catholic Church in 1920.
-The trial is one of the most famous in history, becoming the subject of many books and films.
+The verdict was later nullified at a rehabilitation trial, which was overseen by the inquisitor general Jean Bréhal in 1456.
+Considered a French national heroine, Joan was declared a saint by the Catholic Church in 1920.

 Background and context

-In the spring of 1429, acting in obedience to what she said was the command of God, Joan inspired the Dauphin's armies in a series of stunning military victories which lifted the Siege of Orléans and destroyed a large percentage of the remaining English forces at the Battle of Patay, reversing the course of the Hundred Years' War.
-The Dauphin – Charles VII of France – was crowned a few months later at Reims.
+In the spring of 1429, acting in obedience to what she said was the command of God, Joan of Arc inspired the Dauphin's armies in a series of military victories which included the lifting of the siege of Orléans and defeat of a large English army at the Battle of Patay, reversing the course of the Hundred Years' War.
+The Dauphin was crowned a few months later at Reims as Charles VII of France.

-However, a series of military setbacks eventually led to her capture.
+Joan, having completed her mission, prepared to return home to Domremy.
+Before she could go, she was asked by the newly crowned king to continue fighting for France, and she agreed.
+What was a string of victories before became a series of military setbacks that eventually led to her capture.
 First, there was a reversal before the gates of Paris in September of that same year.
-Then, she was captured in the spring of 1430 in the siege of Compiègne by the Burgundian faction led by Philip III, Duke of Burgundy, who was allied with the English.
+Then, she was captured in May 1430 in the siege of Compiègne by the Burgundian faction led by Philip the Good, Duke of Burgundy, who was allied with the English.

-The Burgundians delivered her to the English in exchange for 10,000 livres.
-In December of that same year, she was transferred to Rouen, the military headquarters and administrative capital in France of King Henry VI of England, and placed on trial for heresy before a Church court headed by Bishop Pierre Cauchon, a supporter of the English.
+The Burgundians delivered her to the English in exchange for 10,000 francs.
+King Charles did not attempt to retrieve her.
+In December of that same year, she was transferred to Rouen, the military headquarters and administrative capital in France of Henry VI of England, and placed on trial for heresy before a Church court headed by pro-English Bishop Pierre Cauchon, in efforts to illegitimize King Charles's crowning.